 Longboards come in many different shapes and styles but also different thicknesses and materials.

 As a general rule, if it has a lot of flex, the board was designed more to carve and cruise.

-Flex in the board allows for a snappy quick feeling of carve and is great for commuting, bobbing, and weaving between people on a sidewalk.
+Flex in the board allows for a snappy, quick feeling of carving and is great for commuting, bobbing, and weaving between people on a sidewalk.

 Most boards that feature flex are made of bamboo or a bamboo composite combination.